My Main Page with Links to My Other

 parties share nearly identical views.
 On other issues only

-Being the minority party in a legislature of two parties is
+The minority party in a two party legislature

-some of this is due to other factors.
+some of this underrepresentation results from other factors.
 Turnout by voters is poor,

 cause low turnout.